martinsumner/leveled/docs/ANTI_ENTROPY.md

 - How to discover key IDs from missing dots where the controlling node for the update has recently failed.

 This likely represent gaps in current understanding, rather than flaws in the approach.
 The evolution of this research will be tracked with interest.

+## Some Notes on Riak implementation

+Some notes on re-using this alternative anti-entropy mechanism within Riak:

+- There is divergence between Leveled and LevelDB with regards to how async folds are implemented.
+Within LevelDB requesting an async fold returns a folder function that will take a snapshot when it is called.
+Within Leveled the option exists to take the snapshot before returning the folder function, so that calling the folder function will work on a snapshot of the store taken when the folder was requested.
+This difference caused issues with testing with riak_kv_sweeeper, as the scheduling in sweeper meant that folds would be requested, and left on a queue for a long enough to be timed out by the time it was called.
+The quick fix for riak_kv_sweeper testing was to make the folder snapshot behaviour in Leveled consistent with LevelDB.
+However, the original behaviour opens up some interesting possibilities for AAE implementation in that a coverage set of vnodes could be snapshotted at a point in time, but not all folds need to be run concurrently to make the result consistent to the point in time - so folds could be directly throttled by the coverage process so that only one fold was being run on each node at once.

+- In Leveled a special fold currently supports the Tic-Tac tree generation for indexes, and one for objects.
+It may be better to support this through a offering a more open capability to pass different fold functions and accumulators into index folds.
+This could be re-used for "reporting indexes", where we want to count terms of different types rather than return all those terms via an accumulating list e.g. an index may have a bitmap style part, and the function will apply a wildcard mask to the bitmap and count the number of hits against each possible output.

+- The initial intention is to implement the hashtree query functions based around the coverage_fsm behaviour, but with the option to stipulate externally the offset.
+So to test for differences between clusters, the user could concurrently query the two clusters for the same offset (or a random offset), whereas to find entropy within a cluster two concurrently run queries could be compared for different offsets.